Do glasses cause dark circles? This is one of the most common questions that every glasses wearer has in his or her mind.

 Also, a frame that presses too tightly against your skin slows down the lymph circulation around your eyes triggering dark circles.
 So, the tight nose pads on your frames can hamper the blood circulation and the area around your eyes will turn dark over time.

 It’s not just the Netflix marathons and late night television that cause dark circles around the eyes.
-Your ill-fit men’s glasses have a significant role to lay in this.
+Your ill-fitting men’s glasses have a significant role to lay in this.

 Where your glasses can give you headaches and blurred vision if the pupillary distance is not measured correctly, they won’t fit well on your face if there is any fault in facial measurements.